TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmwaresolutionsbycloudsimple/vlan-subnet-creation.md

 ## **Recommended Steps**

-* The subnet should not overlap with any other network. <br>
+* The subnet should not overlap with any other network
-* Only RFC-1918 address space should be used. <br>
+* Only RFC-1918 address space should be used
-* The address space selected must not be a subset of existing network. <br>
+* The address space selected must not be a subset of existing network

 ## **Recommended Documents**